 Stipends and Tuition

-Academic year tuition is waived for students on assistantships.
-For 2015-2016, tuition and comprehensive fees per semester are $7,058 for in-state and $13,490 for out-of-state students.
-The comprehensive fee covers athletic events, student health service, bus fee, recreational sports, and other services.
+Academic year tuition is waived for students on assistantships (view current tuition rates).
+The comprehensive fee covers athletic events, student health services, bus fees, recreational sports, and other services.
 Students receiving assistantships receive a waiver of academic-year tuition but must pay tuition for summer courses.
 Normally, students do not register for summer courses.

-For further information on scholarships and financial aid, see the Graduate School Financial Aid page.
+For further information on scholarships and financial aid, see the Virginia Tech Financial Aid page.

 Click here for further information about the George Washington Carver Scholarship.